🤧 Skin & Coat

-Food allergies are a leading cause of chronic itching, recurring ear infections, and digestive upset.
-Learn to identify the signs, find the trigger, and choose the right food.
+Food allergy is a leading cause of chronic itching, recurring ear infections, and digestive upset in dogs.
+Identifying the allergen precisely and transitioning to the right food can lead to significant improvement.

 Food Allergy